 LEAPP, through the Peripheral Artery Disease Center—part of the Mass General Fireman Vascular Center—maximizes limb salvage for patients with peripheral artery disease through evidence-based and comprehensive diagnosis, treatment and care.

 Fireman Vascular Center

-The Peripheral Artery Disease Treatment Program at the Fireman Vascular Center provides specialized diagnosis and treatment options as well as ongoing care for patients with peripheral artery disease of the extremities.
+The Peripheral Artery Disease Center at the Fireman Vascular Center provides specialized diagnosis and treatment options as well as ongoing care for patients with peripheral artery disease of the extremities.

 Peripheral Vascular Disease

 Peripheral vascular disease (PVD) is a slow and progressive disorder of the blood vessels.
 Narrowing, blockage, or spasms in a blood vessel can cause PVD.

 PVD may affect any blood vessel outside of the heart.
 This includes the arteries, veins, or lymphatic vessels.
 Organs supplied by these vessels, such as the brain or legs, may not get enough blood flow for healthy function.
 The legs and feet are most often affected.